hashicorp/terraform-google-vault/modules/vault-cluster/README.md

 - **SSHing to private Compute Instances.** When a Compute Instance is private, you can only SSH into it from within the network.
-This module does not give you any direct way to SSH to the private Compute Instances, so you must separately setup a means to enter the network, for exampl, by setting up a public Bastion Host.
+This module does not give you any direct way to SSH to the private Compute Instances, so you must separately setup a means to enter the network, for example, by setting up a public Bastion Host.

 - **Internet access for private Compute Instances.** If you do want your private Compute Instances to have Internet access, then Google recommends [setting up your own network proxy or NAT Gateway](